This is Part 2. Follow links for Part 1, 3, 4, 5, 6, 7 and 8.

 - Buy & Hold slice portfolios let market returns alone determine future weights

-So the argument becomes: over the 56-year window, U.S. equities outperformed international.
-The slice portfolio captured that outperformance fully by letting weights drift with returns.
-VT’s float-adjustment mechanism partially suppressed it by periodically trimming the U.S. as its float grew and adding back to international.
-That’s not a small effect if the divergence between regions is large and persistent – which it was.
+Over the 56-year window, U.S. equities outperformed International.
+The B&H slice portfolios captured that outperformance fully by letting weights drift with returns.
+VT’s float-adjustment mechanism partially suppressed it by periodically trimming the U.S. allocation and adding back to international.

 3. Rebalancing: The Contrarian Overlay

-Once rebalancing is introduced, a second engine appears.
+Once rebalancing is introduced, a third engine appears.

 Now the portfolio mechanics switch from momentum drift to “buy low sell high” value investing like mechanics.